Darth Vader: Lightsaber Color & Lore

 Darth Vader’s appearance in Rogue One is a fan favorite for good reason.
 His siege of the rebel ship during the Battle of Scarif features some of the most incredible lightsaber maneuvers ever committed to film, as Vader’s lightsaber slashes through a group of “Rebel scum” with cunning precision.

-The Death Star Duel in A New Hope, featuring the final confrontation between Vader and Obi-Wan Kenobi, is the first appearance of Darth Vader’s lightsaber on screen.
+The Death Star Duel in Star Wars: Episode IV – A New Hope, featuring the final confrontation between Vader and Obi-Wan Kenobi, is the first appearance of Darth Vader’s lightsaber on screen.
 Viewers in 1977 had never seen anything like it, and Obi-Wan’s death at the hands of the Sith Lord cemented Vader as one of cinema’s greatest villains.

-The silhouettes of Luke Skywalker and Darth Vader locked in an intense duel on Cloud City form one of the most enduring images in Star Wars.
-Here, we see Vader dueling with his red lightsaber against Luke using his old blue one — just before cutting Luke’s hand off and delivering that most devastating line, “I am your father.”
-While Vader’s lightsaber is truly terrifying here, it’s his words that cut Luke down.
+The silhouettes of Luke Skywalker and Darth Vader locked in an intense, advanced saber duel on Cloud City form one of the most enduring images in Star Wars.
+Here, we see Vader dueling with his red lightsaber against Luke using his old blue one, just before cutting Luke’s hand off and delivering that most devastating line, “I am your father.”
+While Vader’s lightsaber is truly terrifying here, it’s his words that cut Luke down, leading him to falter.

 What Happened to Darth Vader’s Lightsaber?

-In their final confrontation, Luke knocks Darth Vader down and cuts off his hand — the one gripping his lightsaber.
-Darth Vader’s lightsaber, along with his severed hand, falls into the reactor shaft of the second Death Star.
+In their final confrontation, Luke knocks Darth Vader down and cuts off his saber hand.
+Darth Vader’s lightsaber, along with his severed hand, falls into the reactor shaft of the second Death Star, with its destruction mirroring Vader’s symbolic rebirth as Anakin Skywalker.

 What Lightsaber Form Does Darth Vader Use?

-Another critical point of discussion regarding Darth Vader: lightsaber form.
+Another critical point of discussion regarding Darth Vader is his lightsaber form of choice.
 Vader employs Form V, which has two variants: Shien and Djem So.
-Both are considered aggressive forms of lightsaber combat that focus on using opponents’ attacks against them, alternating quickly between defense and offense.
-While Anakin used Shien, as Vader, he developed his own version of Form V, incorporating elements of other forms into something even more brutally aggressive.
+Both are aggressive forms of lightsaber combat that redirect incoming attacks and counterstrike with overwhelming power.
+As Anakin, he favored Shien; as Vader, he modified Form V into a heavier, more brutal hybrid incorporating elements of multiple lightsaber forms to suit his armored body.

 “When I left you, I was but the learner.
 Now I am the master.” —Darth Vader